The Best Beauty and Fashion Deals This Week

 Enjoy 30% off your entire purchase through April 6.
 No code needed.
 Free returns.
 Free shipping on orders of $25 or more.
 Check out ET Style's favorite picks.

-This season's gear and apparel are on sale starting at 25% off.
+New sale styles from Patagonia, the North Face and more brands starting at 25% off.
 No code needed.
 Free shipping on orders over $50 and free returns.

 50% off everything.
-Select styles of tops and blouses are $25.
 No code needed.
 Banana Republic cardmembers save more with extra 10% off with the code BRCARD.
 Free shipping on orders of $25 or more.

-In addition to sale items, the affordable jewelry brand is offering weekly Happy Hour Specials, featuring the Cherry Blossom Resin Drop Earrings for $16 (regularly $38).
+In addition to sale items, the affordable jewelry brand is offering weekly deals of Happy Hour Specials.
 Free shipping on orders over $35.
 Free returns.
 Check out ET Style's favorite picks.

 Save 20% on diamond classics with the code DIAMOND2020 and take 15% off engagement ring settings with the code SETTING15 through April 19.